michael-je/synthetic-state-space-generator/README.md

 -  **`branching_factor_variance`** (`int`, default: `0`, range: `Positive Integer`)
 Specifies how much the branching factor can vary around the base value.
 A value of `0` means all states have exactly `branching_factor_base` children.
 Higher values introduce randomness into the number of children each state generates.

-	> By default, the graph generator uses these two values in the `default_branching_function`

 -  **`terminal_minimum_depth`** (`int`, default: `0`, range: `Positive Integer`)
 Defines how deep a state must be before it can be considered terminal. // TODO: improve